 What about the onions, you ask?
-Blending them in the food processor releases their juices, which get blended with the lime juice, pickling everything a bit.
-This helps tone down the raw onion while you still get a nice bite.
-And the food processor helps marry all of the flavors together quickly, so this inside out guacamole is good to go right away.
+Blending them in the food processor releases their juices, which then get blended with the lime juice, pickling everything a bit.
+In fact, the longer you let the dressing sit and the ingredients marry, the mellower the onion flavor will be.
+This helps tone down the raw onion while you still get that nice bite.

-Inside out guacamole—is it a guacamole dip?
+I’ve served this avocado dip to guests more times than I can count, and the reaction is always the same: YUM!!!
+Chunky guacamole—is it a dip?
 An avocado salad?
 I don’t know, but everybody loves it.

 - 3 ripe avocados (medium or large) 1 inch diced